Making Treasure Valuable

 They ended up losing it.
 The bastards.
 But it’s descriptions like this that add to the awe-inspiring atmosphere of the moment.

 Not all treasure has to be “Awe-inspiring” either.
 There is value in non-magical items.
 Finding several barrels of Dwarven Ale, complete with silver tankards for their convenience is bound to catch someone’s eye.
 Or perhaps a well-worn tome containing a variety of… erm… Mindflayers… in suggestive poses?
-Best not perception check those stains on the cover…
+Better not perception check those stains on the cover…

 Consider the mood and theme of the game.
 In a steam-punk game, rare power-crystals and mechanical appendages are more valuable than gold.
 Gothic settings might have all kinds of lost and sinister items, shrouded in mystery, stained in blood…